OwenSims/OwenSims/PhD Thesis/README.md

 The monograph provides a number of theoretical and empirical contributions to the economics discipline.

 * We develop a relational perspective of economic activity.
-This is a perspective that stresses the social opportunities and constraints that derive from the embeddedness of economic agents within a networked system of governance.
+This is a perspective that stresses the social opportunities and constraints that derive from the embeddedness of economic agents within an accepted system of governance.

 * The development of the relational perspective embraces the notion of increasing returns to specialisation.
-We elaborate on the fundamental modelling tools and construction of the economic agent based on increasing returns to specialisation and the development of socio-economic roles.
+We elaborate on the fundamental modelling tools used to define the economic agent based on increasing returns to specialisation and the development of socio-economic roles.

 * We show that, given a population of economic agents and a set of socially recognised socio-economic roles, exchange networks form.
 The structure of the exchange networks depend on the institutions and governance systems present in the economy.

-* When developing the relational perspective we node a connection between the notion of a middleman and the notion of an entrepreneur.
+* When developing the relational perspective we elaborate on a connection between the notion of a middleman and the notion of an entrepreneur.
 From this we develop methods to identify middlemen within topological structures and measures of their power.

 * We provide analysis of unique empirical datasets where the exercise of power and entrepreneurial activity is present.
 These empirical datasets include the analysis of elite Florentine marriages and New York City company directors.

 ## 2 Compiling the monograph

 The latest PDF should have already been compiled and uploaded to the repository.
+If the latest PDF has not been compiled, or to make changes and compile yourself, you must have a LaTeX executable installed on your system.

+* For Windows I suggest using [MiKTex](http://miktex.org/download),
+* For Mac OSX I suggest using [MacTeX](https://tug.org/mactex/), and
+* For Ubuntu Linux I suggest using [TeX Live](https://help.ubuntu.com/community/LaTeX).

-If the latest PDF has not been compiled, or to make changes and compile yourself, you first must have a LaTeX executable installed on your system.
-The entire monograph can be generated and translated into a PDF format by compiling the TeX body file `00EntrepreneurshipSSE.tex` as normal.
-This body file pulls in all Parts and Chapters of the monograph, which are written as separate TeX files.
+The entire monograph can be generated into a PDF format by compiling the TeX body file `00EntrepreneurshipSSE.tex` as normal.
+This file pulls in all Parts and Chapters of the monograph, which are written as separate TeX files.

 ## 3 Contact

-Please contact [me](mailto:sims.owen@gmail.com) with regards any issues or queries.
+Please contact [me](mailto:sims.owen@gmail.com) with regards any issues or queries that you have.